resource-watch/slate/source/includes/api/_query.md

 curl -i -X GET 'https://api.resourcewatch.org/v1/download/098b33df-6871-4e53-a5ff-b56a7d989f9a?sql=SELECT cartodb_id, iso, name_0, name_1, type_1 FROM gadm28_adm1 limit 10'
 ```

 The download endpoint allows you to download the results of the execution of a query over a dataset.
-In order to use this endpoint, it is recommended to read beforehand on how to [query datasets](index-rw.html#querying-datasets).
+This endpoint is greatly based on the [query datasets](index-rw.html#querying-datasets) endpoint, so we strongly suggest you read that section of the documentation.

 **Note: Some dataset providers do not support downloading query results.
 You can download query results for the following dataset providers:**